candiddev/shared/containers/qemu/README.md

 - QEMU, for running aarch64, arm, and x86 VMs
 - TPM, for emulating TPMs

+The container is currently hosted on GitHub: https://github.com/candiddev/shared/pkgs/container/qemu.

 ## Environment Variables

 - `ARCH` The QEMU arch to emulate.
 Valid values are `amd64`, `arm`, and `arm64`.
 Default: `amd64`
+- `BIOS` If set to a value, will enable BIOS boot.
+Default: UEFI boot.
 - `DNSMASQARGS` Arguments to pass to DNSMASQ.
 Default: `""`
 - `QEMUARGS` Arguments to pass to QEMU.
 Default: `""`
 - `WEBDIR` The path to a webdir to expose via python HTTP.
 Default: `/cloudinit`